 The Board of Director in its meeting held on October 10, 2022, recommended sub division of the equity shares of face value of ₹ 2 (Rupees Two) each into equity shares of face value of ₹ 1 (Rupees One) each.
 The Holding Company had fixed November 22, 2022, as record date for the purpose of sub-division of equity shares.
-Subsequently, the Holding Company has issued bonus shares of 1,303,740,000 fully paid-up Equity shares of ₹ 1/- (Rupees one) each as fully paid-up Equity Shares in proportion of 3 (Three) new fully paid-up Equity Shares of ₹ 1 (Rupees one) for every 1 (One) existing fully paid-up Equity Shares of ₹ 1 (Rupees of ₹ 1 (Rupees one) each as a spear in the Registers of Members or in the Register of Beneficial Owner maintained by the depositories on the record date, i.e., November 22, 2022.
+Subsequently, the Holding Company has issued bonus shares of 1,303,740,000 fully paid-up Equity shares of ₹ 1/- (Rupees one) each as fully paid-up Equity Shares in proportion of 3 (Three) new fully paid-up Equity Shares of ₹ 1 (Rupees one) for every 1 (One) existing fully paid-up Equity Shares of ₹ 1 (Rupees One) each to the eligible shareholders of the Holding Company whose names appear in the Registers of Members or in the Register of Beneficial Owner maintained by the depositories on the record date, i.e., November 22, 2022.
 Consequent to this sub division and bonus issue, the earnings per share has also been adjusted for all the previous periods presented, in accordance with Ind AS 33, Earnings per share.